springtestdbunit/spring-test-dbunit/spring-test-dbunit/src/site/markdown/faq.md

 1) Use the Spring TransactionalTestExecutionListener and rollback after each test.
 See the section on Transactions in the project [readme](index.html).
 This approach can work work for many tests, however, sometimes you may not want to rollback transactions to be sure that no exceptions would have been raised on the commit.
 For more information about Spring testing with JDBC see the [Spring Reference Documentation](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/testing.html#integration-testing-support-jdbc).

 2) Use the @DatabaseTearDown annotation on the test class and provide a reset DBUnit XML file.
-Creating a reset script can often be difficult if you have foreign key constraints (see http://www.andrewspencer.net/2011/solve-foreign-key-problems-in-dbunit-test-data/).
+Creating a reset script can often be difficult if you have foreign key constraints (see
+[this blog post](http://www.andrewspencer.net/2011/solve-foreign-key-problems-in-dbunit-test-data/)).
 Any empty table element tells DBUnit to delete all data, so a reset script is generally a list of tables in the order that they can be deleted without causing foreign key constraints, e.g.:

     <address/>
     <custom/>